Jobs at AISWA

 • Display awareness of the need for the provision of pastoral care in the school environment and inclusive education.

-• Demonstrate excellence in teaching and learning in the Primary School context.
+• Demonstrate excellence in teaching and learning in the High School context.

 • Be well-qualified with demonstrated experience, and excellent communication, organisational and administrative skills.